 Brindisi is another important port where you can catch a ferry and commence backpacking Greece.
 The pure, whitewashed buildings of Brindisi are a staple of the region.
 Ostuni and Monte Sant’Angelo are also prime examples of this style.

-The ocean around Puglia is a ridiculous azure hue and the blazing whites of the Pugilian buildings create a gorgeous juxtaposition with the water.
-The best coastlines in Puglia are around Lecce and Monopli.
-Polignano a Mare – which is close to Monopli – is one of the most beautiful beach towns in Italy and shouldn’t be missed.
+The best coastlines in Puglia are around Lecce and Monopoli.
+Polignano a Mare – which is close to Monopoli – is one of the most beautiful beach towns in Italy and shouldn’t be missed.
+Beaches, food and architecture are amongst Puglia’s highlights.

 The capital of Sicily is bustling Palermo.
 Staying in Palermo will be a frenetic experience but it will be worth it once you’ve had your first granita: a kind of ice cream that the locals commonly eat in the morning.